InsightsEQ ViewsCorporate Actions And The Role Of A Transfer Agent

 Your company doesn't go through a merger or spin-off transaction every day.
 Here is how your transfer agent can help you get the details right for a successful event.

 As a transfer agent for many of the world's largest companies, EQ frequently handles high-profile Corporate Actions.
 Some are routine, some are highly complex, but no two are exactly alike.
-"Given the vast amount of experience at EQ, there's nothing we haven't seen," says Joe Conte, Head of Corporate Actions; Capital Markets, EQ.
+“Given the wealth of knowledge of the EQ team, there’s nothing that our team hasn’t seen,” says Michael Legregin, SVP of Corporate Actions, EQ.

 What, exactly, is a Corporate Action?